-The geographer's catch-all answer to practically any question is, "It depends upon the scale"--and therefore, the extent of the area being analyzed.
+The geographer's catch-all answer to practically any question is, "It depends upon the scale" — and therefore, the extent of the area being analyzed.
 Is this a city block?
 A city?
 A county?
 A state?.
-This principle applies forcefully to the selection of elevation ranges in US maps.
-The elevation color scheme that shows the Rocky Mountain region to advantage isn't much good for the Appalachians, and visa-versa.
+This principle applies forcefully to the selection of elevation ranges in our maps.
+The elevation color scheme that shows the Rocky Mountain region to advantage isn't much good for the Appalachians, and vise versa.

-The Raven US elevation maps represent the best compromise we were able to come up with for all 48 states, but we are developing a set of maps to do better at the regional scale.
+The Raven US (except Alaska & Hawaii) elevation maps represent the best compromise we were able to come up with for the US map, and we are developing a set of regional wall maps to do even better at the regional scale.